Tofig Guliyev: 1940-1950s

 In the 1940s, Tofig Guliyev began to work also in cinema, actively continuing it in subsequent decades.
-During that time he wrote a lot of songs dedicated to the Motherland – “A song about the Motherland”, “Azerbaijan”, “Ala Dag”.
+During that time, he wrote a lot of songs dedicated to the Motherland – “A song about the Motherland”, “Azerbaijan”, “Ala Dag”.
 Tofig Guliyev began creative collaboration with the eminent singer Rashid Behbudov, one of the best performers of the composer’s songs.
 Creative duet had concert tours in cities of the Soviet Union, which were followed by great success.
 A collection “National dances of Azerbaijan”(1951), “15 National dances of Azerbaijan” (1955) and two-volume edition “Azerbaijani songs” (1956–1958) released under the great singer Bulbul’s edition, was the result of his expeditions in the regions of Azerbaijan.
-In subsequent years the composer continued his recording and processing work of folklore materials.
+In subsequent years, the composer continued his recording and processing work of folklore materials.
 In the 1950s-1960s, he handled Arabian, Indian, Bulgarian and Chinese songs.
 Tofig Guliyev’s work on recording and publication of mughams had a great importance for national musical culture.

-In spite of the great creative and rendering achievements, Tofig Guliyev preferred to continue his education and in 1948, renewed his education at the Moscow Conservatory in conductor class of professor A.Ginsburg and in composition class of professor K.Golubyev.
-Graduating from the conservatory in 1951, Tofig Guliyev entered graduate course of the Moscow Conservatory, where he ended his education under the guidance of the great conductor Alexander Gauk.
+In spite of the great creative and rendering achievements, Tofig Guliyev preferred to continue his education and in 1948, renewed his education at the Moscow Conservatory in the conductor class of professor A.Ginsburg and in composition class of professor K.Golubyev.
+Graduating from the conservatory in 1951, Tofig Guliyev entered the graduate course of the Moscow Conservatory, where he ended his education under the guidance of the great conductor Alexander Gauk.
 In 1954, returning to Baku, he began to teach at the Azerbaijan State Conservatoire named after Uzeyir Hajibeyov.
 There he led student orchestra, opera and orchestra classes, taught instrumentation.
 In 1958, the composer began to work in Azerbaijan State Academic Philharmonic Hall named after Muslim Magomayev, and later became the director.
-During these years the composer wrote poems fortepiano and among them were “Lezghinka”, “Variations”, songs “Branchy gold” (Jarkov’s lyrics), “Don’t be proud”, “I love you”, “Kind country, Azerbaijan”.
+During these years, the composer wrote poems fortepiano and among them were “Lezghinka”, “Variations”, songs “Branchy gold” (Jarkov’s lyrics), “Don’t be proud”, “I love you”, “Kind country, Azerbaijan”.
 In 1959, the composer created “Song about Moscow” cantata for the second decade of Azerbaijani culture in Moscow.
-During these years he wrote a lot of songs for drama spectacles, for “Anthony Grant’s crime” piece of M. Volibranskiy and R.Rubinstein, “When blossoms acacia” of M.Vishnyakov.
+During these years, he wrote a lot of songs for drama spectacles, for “Anthony Grant’s crime” piece by M. Volibranskiy and R.Rubinstein, “When blossoms acacia” of M.Vishnyakov.
 During these decades were written a lot of musical pieces for some films by Tofig Guliyev, which achieved great popularity “Under sultry sky” (1958), “Bakhtiyar” (1959), “Could he be forgiven?”
 (1959).